Grayjack64/umaya-users-guide/app/guide-content.md

 3. **Organization Support**:
    - Contact your organization administrator for role-specific issues
-   - Request training from your organization's MjBalmApp expert
+   - Request training from your organization's Umaya App expert

 4. **Community Forums**:
-   - Access the MjBalmApp community through the website
+   - Access the Umaya App community through the website
    - Share experiences with other users
    - Find solutions to common challenges

 ---

-*This guide is regularly updated to reflect the latest features and improvements in MjBalmApp.
+*This guide is regularly updated to reflect the latest features and improvements in Umaya App.
 Last updated: June 2023.*